 For school leaders

-Teacharo fits schools trying to reduce general admin load across communication, reporting, incidents, planning, and NCCD evidence.
-Superadjust fits schools that want one clear NCCD system.
+Teacharo speaks directly to leadership: its public case is captured funding, calmer staff, and defensible records, bought and rolled out from the top.
+Superadjust fits schools that want one clear NCCD system with public pricing and no procurement wait.
 It helps teachers build evidence as they work and gives leaders a clearer path to review, sign-off, and audit-ready records.

 Security and Data